 The Bible states it clearly, and God’s miracles prove it unquestionably: “What is impossible with men is possible with God” (Luke 18:27).
 When hope begins to falter and doubt creeps in, this verse never fails to bolster my faith.

 And so our journey through Embrace Grace has begun!
 Kindly post your comments online so others will be encouraged.
-(If you’re reading this via email, click on the title at the top to reach the blog).
-Next week we’ll Embrace Doubt—not for good, but definitely long enough to get real.
+Next chapter we’ll Embrace Doubt — not for good, but definitely long enough to get real.

 Your sister, Liz